phaustin/quantecon-example/book/docs/writing_good_code.md

 Both can be useful, and in fact they work well with each other.

-We\'ll learn more about these topics over time.
+We'll learn more about these topics over time.

 (Personal preference is part of the story too)

-What\'s really important is that you use one or the other or both.
+What's really important is that you use one or the other or both.

 ## Revisiting the Example

-Here\'s some code that reproduces the plot above with better coding style.
+Here's some code that reproduces the plot above with better coding style.

 ```{code-cell} ipython3